Flank/flank/README.md

   test: ../test_app/apks/app-debug-androidTest.apk

   ## Automatically log into the test device using a preconfigured Google account before beginning the test.
-  ## Enabled by default, use --no-auto-google-login to disable.
+  ## Disabled by default.
+Use --auto-google-login to enable.
   # auto-google-login: true

   ## Whether each test runs in its own Instrumentation instance with the Android Test Orchestrator